saidatnanjuki/saidatnanjuki.github.io/_posts/2017-07-13-outreachy-week7-and-8.md

 ## What has been implemented

-This is a summary of the implemented tests a [commit](https://github.com/nanjekyejoannah/java_s3tests/commits/master) summar would sound more elaborate.
+This is a summary of the implemented tests a [commit](https://github.com/nanjekyejoannah/java_s3tests/commits/master) summary would sound more elaborate.

 + Tests on Basic object and bucket CRUD.